 - Automation increases compliance with corporate policies

 - You gain more control over suppliers

 - Automation helps to generate better information – information that can be used in your price and contract negotiations.

 Detailed purchasing activity statistics provide you with valuable information, strengthening your position when negotiating pricing and/or terms, or for supplier reviews.
 And your customized permissions and approval workflows ensure that your employees are purchasing goods and services from preferred suppliers, following properly approved business rules.

 Matching orders against invoices

-Purchase automation solutions such as EchoVera Purchase Automation automatically match invoices against the corresponding PO at the header or line level according to your predefined rules and tolerances.
+EchoVera Purchase Automation automatically matches invoices against the corresponding PO at the header or line level according to your predefined rules and tolerances.
 Any invoices that are matched within approved tolerances can be sent directly to NetSuite for recording.
-Invoices that are missing key information are automatically identified so that they can be corrected and matched manually.
+Invoices that are missing key information are automatically put into a workflow and sent to the proper approver.